benrmatthews/fantactivist/_posts/2017-06-21-craftivist.md

 <li>How to measure the success of your craftivism activities to hone your craft</li>
 </ul>

-<p>The book has been endorsed by influencers ranging from Jon Ronson, Lucy Siegle and Jimmy McGovern, to representatives from Oxfam, the Victoria & Albert Museum, Tatty Devine and Goldsmiths University.</p>

 <h2>What's your background?
 How did you get started?</h2>

 <p>I'm the daughter of a politician and a vicar.
 I grew up in a low income area and have 30 years’ practical experience as an activist (since I was 3 years old!) with over 10 years working as a professional campaigner, most recently for Oxfam.</p>